MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/payroll/CAN18YETax.md

 ### What’s changed

-The 2019 Year-End Update/2020 Tax Update contains changes in the information that’s submitted to the Canada Revenue Agency (CRA) and Ministère du Revenu du Québec.
+The 2020 Year-End Update/2021 Tax Update contains changes in the information that’s submitted to the Canada Revenue Agency (CRA) and Ministère du Revenu du Québec.

-***[Refer to updated blog of recent changes and Round 2 Canadian Payroll Update]*** (https://community.dynamics.com/gp/b/dynamicsgp/posts/microsoft-dynamics-gp-year-end-update-2019-canadian-payroll)
+***[Refer to updated blog of recent changes for Canadian Payroll]*** (https://community.dynamics.com/gp/b/dynamicsgp/posts/microsoft-dynamics-gp-year-end-update-2019-canadian-payroll)

 #### Tax changes

-See [Chapter 4: Tax updates](#chapter-4-tax-updates) for a description of the 2020 federal, provincial, and territorial tax changes.
+See [Chapter 4: Tax updates](#chapter-4-tax-updates) for a description of the 2021 federal, provincial, and territorial tax changes.

 #### General application changes

-The 2019 Year-End Update/2020 Tax Update contains application bug fixes and functionality updates to comply with regulatory changes.
+The 2020 Year-End Update/2021 Tax Update contains application bug fixes and functionality updates to comply with regulatory changes.

 #### XML and form changes

 The T4A and RL-1 XML has changed for the 2019 reporting year.
 The T4 and T4A forms have not changed for the 2019 reporting year.

-- Software Development Number for XML - Coming Soon
+- Software Development Number for XML - RQ-20-01-132
 - RL-1 Slip Authorization number Coming Soon  (enter this in the Payroll T4/R1 Print window)

 #### Installation notes

-The 2020 Canadian Payroll Tax Update must be installed on the server and on each client workstation where Microsoft Dynamics GP is used.
+The 2021 Canadian Payroll Tax Update must be installed on the server and on each client workstation where Microsoft Dynamics GP is used.
 Before installing the update, be sure to complete the following tasks:

 All users should exit Microsoft Dynamics GP until the update has been installed on all workstations.